 For approval of a minor in environmental engineering, the student should consult the Civil and Environmental Engineering Department.
-A minimum of 15 term credit hours in environmental engineering courses is required.
-One example of an approved set of courses that provides a broad introduction to environmental engineering is
+A minimum of 15 term credit hours in environmental engineering courses are required.
+The following is an example of an approved set of courses that provides a broad introduction to environmental engineering: CEE 2304, 2421, 3431, 4329, 5354.
+Based on the student's interests and background, other sets of environmental engineering courses may be substituted with the approval of the Civil and Environmental Engineering Department.

-CEE 2304 Introduction to Environmental Engineering and Science